-It is fine to mix it with the rice as the baby is already accustomed to the taste of this.
+Mixing it with the rice is okay, as the baby is already accustomed to this taste.

-Always introduce one new food at a time and wait 3 days before introducing another new food to check for allergies.
+Always introduce one new food at a time and wait three days before introducing another new food to check for allergies.

-Start with basic things like pumpkin, carrots, sweet potato, steamed pear, steamed apple, banana."
+Start with basic things like pumpkin, carrots, sweet potato, steamed pear, apple, banana."

-Why Is My 6 Months Old Poop Green and Mucus-Like?
+Why Are My 6 Months Old Poop Green and Mucus-Like?

 by Azeezah Salau (Nigeria)

-"My six-months-old was exclusively breastfed for 6months when I introduced solid foods a week ago.
-I give him rice cereal with formula, apple puree, banana puree.
-I noticed like 2 days after he started to eat solids that he now poops frequently (6-8 times a day), also his poop is green, mucus-like and smells a bit.
+"My six-month-old was exclusively breastfed for 6months when I introduced solid foods a week ago.
+I give him rice cereal with formula, apple puree, and banana puree.
+I noticed about two days after he started to eat solids, he poops frequently (6-8 times a day).
+Also, his poop is green, mucus-like, and smells a bit.
 Please, someone, HELP me!"